-During an asthma attack, also called an asthma exacerbation, your airways become swollen and inflamed.
-The muscles around the airways contract and the airways also produce extra mucus, causing your breathing (bronchial) tubes to narrow.
+During an asthma attack, also called an asthma exacerbation, the airways become swollen and inflamed.
+The muscles around the airways contract and the airways produce extra mucus, causing the breathing (bronchial) tubes to narrow.

 During an attack, you may cough, wheeze and have trouble breathing.
-An asthma attack may be minor, with symptoms that get better with prompt home treatment, or it may be more serious.
+Symptoms of a minor asthma attack get better with prompt home treatment.
 A severe asthma attack that doesn't improve with home treatment can become a life-threatening emergency.

 The key to stopping an asthma attack is recognizing and treating an asthma flare-up early.
 Follow the treatment plan you worked out with your doctor ahead of time.
 Your treatment plan should include what to do when your asthma starts getting worse, and how to deal with an asthma attack in progress.